xuemeiwei/Mobile-Portfolio-Master/README.md

 # Website Performance Optimization Portfolio Project

 This project is to optimize the online portfolio for speed by using techniques taught in this course.
+There are two directories namely src and dist.
+The code in src is the original one and the code in dist is optimized one.

 ## Tasks
 ### 1. Optimize PageSpeed Insights score for index.html